nvaidya1/Documentation/README.md

 #### Step 6.
 Access CloudWatch console and monitor the Logs and Metrics

-Access the ClooudWatch console and check the Logs:
+Access the CloudWatch console and check the Logs:

 ![supported-metrics](images/metric_view_categories.png)